Lithrun/Erios-Documentation/_docs/api/class/Label.md

 {:class="table table-bordered highlight"}

 ### _Get(string)
 > Override this method to customize the behavior of .
-Should return the given 's value, or if the should be handled normally.Combined with and , this method allows defining custom properties, which is particularly useful for editor plugins.
-Note that a property must be present in , otherwise this method will not be called. public override Variant _Get(StringName property) { if (property == "FakeProperty") { GD.Print("Getting my property!"); return 4; } return default; } public override Godot.Collections.Array<Godot.Collections.Dictionary> _GetPropertyList() { return [ new Godot.Collections.Dictionary() { { "name", "FakeProperty" }, { "type", (int)Variant.Type.Int }, }, ]; }
+Should return the given 's value, or if the should be handled normally.Combined with and , this method allows defining custom properties, which is particularly useful for editor plugins.Note: This method is not called when getting built-in properties of an object, including properties defined with [annotation @GDScript.@export]. public override Variant _Get(StringName property) { if (property == "FakeProperty") { GD.Print("Getting my property!"); return 4; } return default; } public override Godot.Collections.Array<Godot.Collections.Dictionary> _GetPropertyList() { return [ new Godot.Collections.Dictionary() { { "name", "FakeProperty" }, { "type", (int)Variant.Type.Int }, }, ]; }
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">